Why choose a Mercedes shuttle for a mobile office

 Recommended products and vendor types

-Choose reputable seat manufacturers, proven inverter and battery brands, and certified connectivity vendors.
+Choose trusted seat makers, proven power inverter and battery brands, and certified connectivity vendors.
 Use factory-installed options when available for critical systems and partner with specialists for custom cabinetry and audio-visual integration.

 Final checklist: Is a shuttle mobile office right for you?